sohag1192/O11-OTT-V2/README.md

 - Community forks like this are often used for testing, not production, unless hardened with scripts (like the installer you drafted for v3).

 ---

-👉 Since you’re actively refining **v3.1.sh** for production readiness, I can help you **draft a branded README for O11-OTT-V2** that matches your style (bilingual, clear install steps, and service setup).
-That way, your older repo looks consistent with your newer work.
-Would you like me to create that README draft for `O11-OTT-V2`?